D'Youville University: Recent developments

 In 2020, D’Youville purchased the Holy Angels Church, Rectory, and Convent, which was adjacent to the campus.
 The university opened a Health Professions Hub building in June 2021, which includes an inter-professional clinic and laboratory, pharmacy, rehabilitation gym, simulation labs, dietetics kitchen, and events space.
 D'Youville is also in process of a larger campus renovation plan, including student service centers, the renovation of active learning classrooms, student residence halls and dining hall renovations, the Kavinoky Theater and the Koessler Administration Building.
 Renovations to the 4th and 5th floors on the Koessler Administration Building were recognized with the Buffalo Business First Collegiate Brick-by-Brick award in 2021.
 The Health Profession Hub was recognized by the American Institute of Architects (AIA) Buffalo/Western New York with the 2021 highest design honor award.
 The school was designated as a university in February, 2022.

+In 2024, the university featured an AI robot, Sophia, as its commencement speaker.

 Organization

 D'Youville is a non-profit organization with $69.5 million (2018) in expenses that is governed by a 22-member board of trustees.
 Five of the trustees are elected as officers, including the president of the university.
 Board members typically serve three 3-year terms.
-Two of the Board members are Emeritus Trustees: Paul D. Bauer and Andrew Dorn.

 In July 2016, Sister Denise Roche stepped down from serving as D'Youville president for 36 years and was succeeded by interim President William Mariani.
 In December 2016 the Board of Trustees appointed Lorrie Clemo to become the next president.
 Clemo officially began her appointment in January 2017 as the 15th President of D'Youville and as the first lay president to lead the institution.

-A representative quote of President Lorrie Clemo's focus and priorities is provided in the winter 2021 issue of D'Mensions Magazine: "At D'Youville, we believe responding to change and anticipating the future is necessary, and we are doing it through a student-centered lens." -Lorrie A. ClemoThe president works with an administrative cabinet called the president's council.
+The president works with an administrative cabinet called the president's council.
 D'Youville also has a faculty senate, a student government association, and an alumni board.
 The academic departments of the university are organized into 4 academic schools led by deans, including the Patricia H. Garman School of Nursing, School of Health Professions, School of Pharmacy, and School of Science, Arts and Education.

 In 2022, D'Youville University announced it was shifting the staff and administration of the organization to a 32-hour, 4-day workweek.
 Prior to this change the institution was working 37.5 hours workweeks.
+The shift to a 4-day workweek started as a 6 month trial technology driven health and wellness initiative, and was then made permanent.